 There should be a 1 metre distance between people.
 “At events and conferences, audience members and staff, including receptionists and technicians, will have to wear a mask at all times.
 Handouts and information booklets should aim to be in digital form.”
 (Source 2)

-Netherlands – Group activities will be allowed with groups of up to 100 participants from July 2020.
+Netherlands – Group activities were allowed with groups of up to 100 participants from July 2020.
 Group activities are defined as weddings, funerals, etc. A social distancing rule of 1.5-metres is expected to be adhered to.
-(Source 1)

 Other countries 🔴

 France – Currently, no more than 10 people may gather in any public space.